The symplectic arc algebra is formal: Geometry generalities

 For a sequence $x_i$ of Floer generators, we define

 to be the moduli space of solutions to Equation \eqref{eq:Floer_equation_0-puncture} in $\Mbar$, with the same boundary conditions as in Section \ref{sec:fukaya-category}.

 Note that Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1} implies that if $x \in \Chord(L,L)$, then $ \scrR^{1}(\Mbar|x)$ contains no element with trivial intersection with $D_0$.
-(Strictly, by taking the perturbation used to define $\Chord(L,L)$ small, Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1} implies this holds for elements of $\scrR^1(\Mbar|x)$ up to some preassigned energy level $E$, which goes to infinity as the perturbation goes to zero.
-For simplicity we will elide this point.)
+More precisely, Gromov compactness shows that by taking the perturbation used to define $\Chord(L,L)$ small, an element of $ \scrR^{1}(\Mbar|x)$ is close to a disc with boundary on $L$.
+The 3rd part of Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1} then implies no element of $\scrR^1(\Mbar|x)$ has trivial intersection with $D_0$ up to some preassigned energy level $E$, and the energy level $E$ goes to infinity as the perturbation goes to zero.
+For simplicity we will elide this point.

 For $k \geq 1$, we assume that the data in Section \ref{sec:fukaya-category} are chosen generically so that

 The techniques for achieving transversality are again standard: for $k \geq 2$, the underlying curves are stable, so we can use inhomogeneous perturbations depending on the source as in \cite{FCPLT}, while for $k=1$, we use the result of Floer-Hofer-Salamon \cite{FHS} which yields a somewhere injective point even in the presence of an $\bR$-symmetry group of translations of the domain.